Hughes, Ted #

 The British literary critic Asad Yawar said the anthology “was an apologist diatribe concealed in honey” the feminist poet Robin Morgan told “Newsweek”: “My teeth began to grind uncontrollably.”
 She too had accused Ted of Sylvia’s murder.

 There’s no question of Hughes finding ways to forgive himself for leaving Plath.
 By giving us his account of her psychic history inside his portrait of their domestic history, he creates a long perspective in which sudden actions become comprehensible – or at least inevitable.
-“What happens in the heart simply happens.”

-The letters of Sylvia Plath give us a reliable and accurate picture of the true picture.
+The letters of Sylvia Plath give us a reliable and accurate picture of her true self.
 Her letters to her psychiatrist, reveal a troubled soul, briefly finding hope in her love of Hughes, but how lost she becomes without him.
 She cries out for some recognition and solace.
 During this period she experiences the exhilaration and exhaustion of intense writing, waking early, while the children sleep to express her most dark and deep inner anguish.
 Desperate for money, she sends them directly to her publishers, removing any doubt about their integrity.
-Yet she feels all alone in a forlorn, pitiless universe.

 Conflicting perspectives attempt to ascertain the truth by looking at issues from other sides.
-Ascertaining the truth is extremely difficult, but by objectively considering the evidence we have some chance of understanding their predicaments.
+Ascertaining the truth is extremely difficult, but by objectively considering all the evidence we have some chance of understanding their predicaments.

 In order to understand BIRTHDAY LETTERS, you need to know the details of their relationship and have some understanding of Sylvia Plath’s poetry especially “Daddy”, “Lady Lazarus”, “Ariel” and “Whiteness I have Known”.